merryxyfan/property-reconciliation-agent/README.md

 [Get Energy Performance of Buildings Data](https://get-energy-performance-data.communities.gov.uk/?utm_source=chatgpt.com)

-Select the **Domestic** EPC data.

-The official service provides bulk EPC certificate data in CSV format for domestic and non-domestic properties in England and Wales.
 A GOV.UK One Login account is required to access the bulk downloads.

 * Use **Domestic EPC data only**
 * Retain EPC records from **January 2026 onwards**